History of Jersey: 13th century

 For geographic reasons, during the thirteenth century, the Channel Islands became a strategic stopping point for fleets carrying goods, particularly wine, across the Channel.
 This led to an economic boom, islanders becoming highly wealthy, and a population boom.
 Jersey's population probably numbered around 12,000, beyond what the island's agriculture was able to sustain itself.

-In 1294, Philip IV 'the Fair' conquered Gascony, starting an Anglo-French war.
-Jersey was attacked that year in revenge for the destruction of a French fleet in the Channel, leading to the destruction of churches, homes and crops and the deaths of many islanders.
+In 1294, Philip IV the Fair of France refused to return Aquitainian fortresses surrendered to his men by Edward I and his brother Edmund Crouchback as a show of good faith after an outbreak of piracy and informal war between the two countries.
+Jersey was attacked the same year as part of the ensuing Gascon War and in revenge for the destruction of a French fleet in the Channel.
+Churches, homes, and crops were destroyed and many islanders died.

 14th and 15th centuries

-Plague and Hundred Year's War (1337-1455)
+Plague and Hundred Year's War (1337–1455)

 In 1336, the Scots king David Bruce attacked the Channel Islands, committing arson, murder and other atrocities.
 Due to this attack, other attacks and the threat of further attacks from the Scots, an Island Militia was formed in 1337, which was compulsory for the next 600 years for all men of military age.
 In November 1337, King Edward III broke off negotiations with the French, starting the Hundred Year's War.

 In March 1338, a French force led by Admiral Béhuchet landed on Jersey, intent on capturing the island.
 The French devastated the island.
 In four parishes, all tithe corn was burnt.
 Although the island was overrun, Mont Orgueil remained in English hands, besieged by Béhuchet.
 The French remained until September, when they sailed off to conquer Guernsey, Alderney, and Sark.
 In 1339, the French returned, allegedly with 8,000 men in 17 Genoese galleys and 35 French ships.
 Led by Robert Bertrand, to whom the islands had been transferred by the French King, the French forces promised islanders their ancient liberties, which had not been ratified by the English King in recent times.
 A number of senior islanders were pro-French at the time.
 Again, they failed to take the castle and, after causing damage, withdrew.

 In 1341, in recognition of islanders' efforts during the war, Edward III declared that Jerseymen should 'hold and retain all privileges, liberties, immunities and customs granted by our forebares'.
 This began the tradition of successive Monarchs devolving powers over the island to Islanders, giving them certain privileges and protecting the separation between the Channel Islands and the rest of their royal realm.
 In 1342, the Warden Sir Thomas of Hampton attempted to recapture Castle Cornet with a contingent of Jerseymen.
 His Lieutenant Henry de la More however lost the faith gained from the islanders by the King's charter.
 Islanders petitioned the King to punish de la More and Hampton.
 The island was thrown in a sullen revolt, which sometimes broke out into fighting.